davidghobson1/llm-story-morals/README.md

 ## Clustering

-To run the moral clustering code from our paper, run this command:
+To run the moral clustering code from our paper (which recreates Figures 1-3 and the results from Tables 5, 6, 14-17 (as well as the hyperparameter tuning code)), run this command:

 ```
 python moral_clustering.py -col <column_name>